Ekis (film)

-Ekis: Walang Tatakas is a 1999 Philippine crime drama film co-written and directed by Erik Matti.
+Ekis is a 1999 Philippine crime drama film co-written and directed by Erik Matti.
 The film stars Sunshine Cruz and Albert Martinez.

 Plot

 A battered wife and her lover, whom she doesn't know was actually a kidnapper, want to start a new life together.
 Things go wrong when the police bust the ransom payoff and the wife, caught by her husband packing, kills her husband during a fight that ensues.